Biden's COVID warning: Unvaccinated 'will end up paying the price'

 Fox News host Laura Ingraham on Monday claimed that Democrats are "slowly but surely" destroying their own chances in the 2022 and 2024 elections.

-"Now we see the tables turning because as they damage our economy and our foreign policy, the Democrats are also slowly but surely destroying their own prospects," she said on the "The Ingraham Angle,"
+"Now we see the tables turning because as they damage our economy and our foreign policy, the Democrats are also slowly but surely destroying their own prospects," she said on "The Ingraham Angle."

 Not signed up yet for Fox News First?
 Click here to find out what you're missing.